cyplo/talks/rust-workshop/slides.md

 ---

+# End of part 1

+---

+# Let's build an echo server TDD way

+Note:
+Introduce test framework
+Can be TCP-level, using hyper or nickel

+---

-# Let's build an echo server
+# Let's build an echo server TDD way

 Note:
 Introduce test framework